HelgeSverre/Domain-Availability/README.md

 ## Notes
-The WHOIS server list is incomplete and some data is missing, the most popular TLD's are working though, I will update these as I can, I suggest making your own list of whois servers and their "not found"-responses so you know which TLD is available, for a full list of TLD's and WHOIS servers please go to the [IANA website](http://www.iana.org/domains/root/db).
+The WHOIS server list is incomplete and some data is missing.
+The most popular TLDs are working, though, and I will update these as I can.
+I suggest making your own list of whois servers and their "not found"-responses so you know which TLD is available.
+For a full list of TLDs and WHOIS servers please go to the [IANA website](http://www.iana.org/domains/root/db).

 To check what they return when a domain is not found, you simply have to manually query the servers and check.